Wind It Up (Rewound): Critical reception

-Andy Beevers from Music Week gave "Wind It Up (Rewound)" four out of five.
-He wrote, "Yet another track from their debut LP makes it on to the single format.
-It comes in remixed form with a new, similarly hard and fast breakbeat ragga rave tune, We Are The Ruffest, plus a new mix of the more experimental Weather Experience.
+Andy Beevers from Music Week gave "Wind It Up (Rewound)" four out of five, writing, "Yet another track from their debut LP makes it on to the single format.
+It comes in remixed form with a new, similarly hard and fast breakbeat ragga rave tune, "We Are the Ruffest", plus a new mix of the more experimental "Weather Experience".
 The Prodigy should have enough support to take this chartwards but they will need to follow it with something fresher."
-Pete Stanton from Smash Hits rated the song two out of five, adding, "Wind It Up does wind you up really.
+Roger Morton from NME commented, "They've had the pop hit with "Charly" and the successful inventiveness of "Out of Space".
+So it's a shame that this burst of breakbeat overload, sucking noise, piano riffs and sped-up vocals sounds so, well, predictable."
+Pete Stanton from Smash Hits rated the song two out of five, adding, "'Wind It Up' does wind you up really.
 It's like one of those Duracell teddies that bangs a drum for ever and ever and..."

 Music video

-The accompanying music video for the song features the band again on tour in the United States, as in the "Everybody in the Place" video, but this time on the West Coast.
-There is footage showing local flavour, the band in concert and on the beach.
+The accompanying music video for "Wind It Up" was directed by Russell Curtis and produced by Emma Davis for Stigma Films.
+It was released on 29 March 1993 and is a performance video with shots of the band in various locations in and around Los Angeles, including Death Valley and Venice Beach.
+As in the band's "Everybody in the Place" video, "Wind It Up" featured the band again on tour in the US, but this time on the West Coast.